pfroysdon/reading_rack/README.md

 ### Aeronautical, Aerospace Engineering, & Aircraft Design
-I have ~40 books that I have read and used in this area.
+**Note:** I have ~40 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Mecanical Engineering
-I have ~15 books that I have read and used in this area.
+**Note:** I have ~15 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Electrical Enginering
-I have ~10 books that I have read and used in this area.
+**Note:** I have ~10 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Computer Science
-I have ~5 books that I have read and used in this area.
+**Note:** I have ~5 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Navigation, State Estimation, & Signal Processing
-I have ~40 books that I have read and used in this area.
+**Note:** I have ~40 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Watchmaking
-I have ~10 books that I have read and used in this area.
+**Note:** I have ~10 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 # Technical Papers